Jul

 Because ten minutes can change your life.

-Life with children is busy and complicated no matter what stage you’re in, and my life is no different.
-We do have some extra challenging issues though: a teenage son with a diagnosed autism spectrum disorder, another daughter who is undiagnosed but shows signs of Aspergers, a daughter with a wheat allergy, a very tight budget and the stress of having moved to another state in the last few months.
+Life with children is busy and complicated no matter what stage you’re in and my life is no different.
+We do have some extra challenging issues though: one child with a wheat allergy, another child with a learning disability, a very tight budget and the stress of having to manage all these issues.

 With all of this stress, I found myself with projects that I didn’t want to take care of because they overwhelmed me.
-Just living daily life left me feeling tired and unmotivated to take care of responsibilities, especially if those responsibilities took more than two minutes to handle!
-I found a solution though: Take TenTM (ten minutes a day) Projects.
+Just living daily life left me feeling tired and unmotivated to take care of responsibilities, especially if those responsibilities took more than a few minutes to handle!
+I found a solution though: 10 Minute Transformations (ten minutes a day projects).

 Ten Minute Projects Are Do-able